PSORLab/EAGO.jl/docs/src/optimizer/bnb_back.md

     EAGO.NodeBB
 ```

-The global optimizer structure holds all information relevant to branch-and-bound.
+The `GlobalOptimizer` structure holds all information relevant to branch-and-bound.

 ```@docs
     EAGO.GlobalOptimizer